-Mining of Minerals and Methods of Extracting of Metals 3.
-The extraction of aluminium and sodium by electrolysis How do we extract reactive metals that cannot be obtained using carbon?
-Why do we need to use electrolysis to obtain certain metals from their ores? e.g. how do we extract aluminium from its bauxite ore containing aluminium oxide?
+3. The extraction of aluminium and sodium metals by electrolysis Doc Brown's GCSE/IGCSE O Level KS4 science–CHEMISTRY Revision Notes Mining of Minerals and Methods of Extracting of Metals How do we extract reactive metals that cannot be obtained using carbon?
+Why do we need to use electrolysis to obtain certain reactive metals from their ores? e.g. how do we extract aluminium from its bauxite ore containing aluminium oxide?
 How do we extract sodium from salts like sodium chloride?
 All the electrolytic process are described complete with the electrolysis electrode equations.
 Scroll down for revision notes on extraction procedures and theory which should prove useful for school/college assignments/projects on ways of extracting metals from their ores.
-Metal extraction index
+These revision notes on the electrolytic extraction of aluminium from bauxite ore should prove useful for the new AQA, Edexcel and OCR GCSE (9–1) chemistry science courses.

 |